Objective 4 (2023-2025)

 Objective Performance Metrics

 • With HM-A4 the Range states will have a description of the harvest management regime for each subpopulation.
-This information can be used to determine the proportion of subpopulations where a demonstrated harvest management regime exists.
+This information can be used to inform of biologically sustainable harvest.

 Indicator-1: